CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

     > **Important**: Your Azure AI Search and Azure AI Services resources must be in the same location!

 ### Task 2.1: Create an Azure AI Search resource

+In this task, you will learn how to create an Azure AI Search resource to manage indexing and querying.

 1. In the azure portal, select the **&#65291;Create a resource** button.